Andrés Andai: Career

 Andai arrived to Chile in 1948 as an exile after having his umbrella factory in Budapest expropriated.
 In Santiago, he established an import and export company named Mercantil Financiera with fellow Hungarian Emérico Letay who had arrived to Chile in 1950.
 In Santiago, his friend Alfredo Nency introduced him as a partner to an iron ore export business he and others planned.

 Andai investigated briefly the iron ore found at Incahuasi, about 100 km north of La Serena.
-(Note: Some sources state he did so acompanied by Emérico Letay while others mention instead Álvaro Salinas and the Ecuadorian Raúl Buenaventura as companions.)
+(Note: Some sources state he did so accompanied by Emérico Letay while others mention instead Álvaro Salinas and the Ecuadorian Raúl Buenaventura as companions.)
 In 1952, he went to the United States and secured a deal to provide United Steel with iron ore stones (Spanish: colpa) with ore grades higher than 62%.
 The attempt to mine iron ore boulders at the foothills of Pleito and Cristales near Incahuasi ended in failure.
 In part this has been attributed to the contracting of a workforce inexperienced in mining from Santiago and to logistical difficulties, in particular the poor conditions of the Chile Route 5 section known as cuesta Buenos Aires.

 Andai then moved south to mine El Dorado near the town of Ovalle, which was connected by good roads to the port of Coquimbo and could provide a workforce of experienced miners.
 In October 1952, Andai embarked the shipment of 100,000 tons of ore.
 The opening and successful operation of El Dorado in the 1950s – producing 45,000 tons of ore per month for much of that decade– is considered to have paved the way for the rise of the medium-scale iron mining in Chile in the 1960s and 1970s.
 It was from the mining of El Dorado that Andai's main company, Compañía Minera Santa Fe emerged.
 Later, he would also establish the companies Compañía Minera Santo Domingo and Manganesos Chile.